KirthikaChinnaswamy/iOSAutomationWikipedia/README.md

 - Tap on the entry and verify the Wiki page
 - Go back to Home Screen

+****

 **Video Recording**

-UI Test execution is recorded and available here -> VideoRecording_WikiTest.mov.zip
+UI Test execution is recorded and available here -> https://github.com/KirthikaChinnaswamy/iOSAutomationWikipedia/blob/main/VideoRecording_WikiTest.mov.zip